Irstea/filo-docker/README.md

 * on the one hand, by updating the database, if necessary;
 * on the other hand, by recreating the image *filo-web*.

+For download the code, you must connected to Internet: use a Ethernet cable if your software is installed in a Raspberry-Pi.

 ### Make a backup of the database
 ```
 docker exec -ti filo-docker-master_filo-db_1 bash